xavierjohn/FunctionalDDD/docs/docfx_project/articles/intro.md

 ### Domain Driven Design

-The library's classes can be utilized to create AggregateRoot and ValueObject classes, with Fluent Validation available to validate all domain properties and ensure they remain in a valid state.
+The library's classes can be utilized to create Aggregate and ValueObject classes, with Fluent Validation available to validate all domain properties and ensure they remain in a valid state.

 ### Common error classes